HabitatFramework/DevelopersGuide/index.rst

 ..
-HLUGISTool-TechnucalGuide documentation master file, created by sphinx-quickstart on Thu Sep 19 16:01:57 2013.
+HLUGISTool-DevelopersGuide documentation master file, created by sphinx-quickstart on Thu Sep 19 16:01:57 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.